Autoregressive Networks: Autoregressive stochastic block models

 \subsection{Models}

 The DSB networks are undirected (i.e. $X_{i,j}^t \equiv X_{j,i}^t$) with no self-loops (i.e. $X_{i,i}^t\equiv 0$).
 Most available DSB models assume that the networks observed at different times are independent \citep{p19, bbm18} or conditionally independent \citep{xh14, dd16, mm17} as connection probabilities and node memberships evolve over time.
 We take a radically different approach as we impose autoregressive structure (\ref{b1}) in the network process.
-Furthermore, instead of assuming that the members in the same communities share the same (unconditional) connection probabilities --- a condition directly taken from static stochastic blocks models, we entertain the idea that the transition probabilities (\ref{b3}) for the members in the same communities are the same.
-This reflects more directly the dynamic behaviour of the process, and implies the former assumption on the unconditional connection probabilities under the stationarity.
+Furthermore, instead of assuming that the members in the same communities share the same (unconditional) connection probabilities, we entertain the idea that the transition probabilities (\ref{b3}) for the members in the same communities are the same.
+This reflects more directly the dynamic behavior of the process, and implies the former assumption on the unconditional connection probabilities under the stationarity.
 See (\ref{b7}).
-Furthermore, since the information on both $\alpha_{i,j}$ and $ \beta_{i,j}$, instead of that on $ \pi_{i,j}= \alpha_{i,j}/(\alpha_{i,j} + \beta_{i,j})$ only, will be used in estimation, we expect that the new approach leads to more efficient inference.
-This is confirmed by both the theory (Theorem \ref{DKthm} and also Remark 5 below) and the numerical experiments (Section \ref{sec42} below).
+Furthermore, since the information on both $\alpha_{i,j}$ and $ \beta_{i,j}$, instead of that on $ \pi_{i,j}= \alpha_{i,j}/(\alpha_{i,j} + \beta_{i,j})$ only, will be used in estimation, we expect that the new approach leads to more efficient estimation.
+This is confirmed by both the theory (Theorem \ref{DKthm} and also Remark 3 below) and the numerical experiments (Section \ref{sec42} below).

 Let $\nu_t$ be the membership function at time $t$, i.e. for any $1\le i \le p$, $\nu_t(i)$ takes an integer value between 1 and $q$ $(\le p)$; indicating that node $i$ belongs to the $\nu_t(i)$-th community at time $t$, where $q$ is a fixed integer.
 This effectively assumes that the $p$ nodes are divided into the $q$ communities.
 We assume that $q$ is fixed though some communities may contain no nodes at some times.